mmraff/npm-two-stage/README.md

 ```
 will fetch the dependencies listed in the package.json found in the current
 directory (and all transitive dependencies), saving them to the given path.
+* While `--package-json` must be followed by a path argument, `-J` does not
+ take any argument.

 #### lockfile-dir Option
 Alternatively (or additionally), the option `--lockfile-dir` followed by the